learn-co-curriculum/phase-1-adding-behavior-with-methods/README.md

-# Building Cells: Adding Behavior With Methods
+# Adding Behavior With Methods

 ## Learning Goals

-- Write a method that uses instance data and parameter data
+- Write methods that use instance data and parameter data

 ## Introduction